-At this point, we can proceed with investigating the estimates we obtained for the extensive margin in Canada.
-Figure \ref{fig: Trade_elasticiy_EM} reports the results of two binary regressions.
+At this point, we can characterize the estimates of the extensive margin in Canada.
+Figure \ref{fig: Trade_elasticiy_EM} reports the results of two simple exercises.
 In both cases, we visualize the result of a linear regression model whose dependent variable is the trade elasticity of the single HS 6-digit product sourced from \cite{Fontagne_et_al_2022}.
-On the left panel, a binary variable (Yes/No) declares whether the product entered the Canadian market due to the CETA or was already exported.
-On the right panel, a binary variable (Yes/No) declares whether the product exited the Canadian market due to the CETA or survived after the treaty.
-What we see is that entering and exiting products have, in general, a higher trade elasticity if compared with incumbent products.
-We believe it makes sense that products whose response to changes in trade costs is relatively higher are also the ones that react the most to a tariff reduction or a quota extension, eventually contributing to the extensive margin.
-In the case of the negative extensive margin, a fringe of exporters who face a relatively higher trade elasticity observe the changes in the relative costs and decide to reduce export values up to the point of exiting the Canadian market.
-Similarly, in the case of the positive extensive margin, a fringe of producers who face a relatively higher trade elasticity were not able to export in Canada and decided to enter the market when they observed an albeit small change in tariffs or quotas.\footnote{We also examined the correlation of the elasticity of substitution with the intensive margin and the role of comparative advantage with the extensive margin.
-However, these tests did not show statistical significance.
-Results are available upon request.}
+In the left panel, a binary variable (Yes/No) indicates whether the product entered the Canadian market under CETA or was already exported.
+On the right panel, a binary variable (Yes/No) indicates whether the product exited the Canadian market due to the CETA or continued to be available after the treaty.
+What we see is that entering and exiting products generally have higher trade elasticities than incumbent products.
+We believe it makes sense that products whose responses to changes in trade costs are relatively bigger are also the ones that react most to a tariff change, contributing to the extensive margin.
+In the case of a negative extensive margin, a fringe of exporters with relatively higher trade elasticities responds to changes in relative costs by reducing exports up to the point of exiting the Canadian market.
+Similarly, in the case of the positive extensive margin, a fringe of producers with relatively higher trade elasticities did not export to Canada and entered the market when they observed an albeit small tariff change.